yihui/yihui.org/content/en/2018-03-07-second-pull-request.md

 slug: second-pull-request
 ---

-When considering pull requests on Github, we need to keep in mind that even if someone's first pull request is not 100% perfect, his/her second one could be much better (if he/she is willing to continue the contribution).
+When considering pull requests on GitHub, we need to keep in mind that even if someone's first pull request is not 100% perfect, his/her second one could be much better (if he/she is willing to continue the contribution).
 I have observed this phenomenon several times, and that is one of the reasons why I want to carefully review and help with people's first pull requests.
 I'm looking at the future, instead of only the current pull request.

 A fresh example is Leonardo Collado-Torres's [recent (and the second) pull request](https://github.com/rstudio/blogdown/pull/272) to the **blogdown** package, in which he brought a very useful RStudio addin that makes it really neat to upload and insert images to your blog posts: